How the IPL is shaping cricket worldwide

 However, unlike other leagues, the BBL has not seen direct IPL franchise investment due to Cricket Australia’s restrictions on foreign ownership.
 If these barriers were lifted, IPL owners could play a major role in expanding the BBL, just as they have in SA20, MLC, and ILT20.

-Several IPL-inspired leagues launched their women’s tournaments early, even before the Women’s Premier League (WPL).
+Several leagues inspired by the IPL's model launched their women’s tournaments early, even before the WPL.
 Australia’s Women’s Big Bash League (WBBL), England’s The Hundred Women’s Competition, and the Women’s Caribbean Premier League (WCPL) have all thrived, benefiting from the IPL-driven T20 revolution.
 The involvement of IPL franchises in these leagues has further professionalized women’s cricket.

-Despite the IPL’s head start, the WPL debuted in 2023—15 years after the IPL’s inception.
+Despite this, the WPL finally debuted in 2023—15 years after the IPL’s inception.
 Modeled after the IPL, it has transformed women’s cricket by offering high-profile exposure, lucrative contracts, and a competitive platform, much like its male counterpart.
-With growing investment and fan engagement, the WPL seems set to redefine the global landscape of women’s cricket in India.
+With growing investment and fan engagement, the WPL seems set to redefine the global landscape of women’s cricket.

 The IPL’s financial clout is staggering.
-In 2022, its media rights sold for a record $6.2 billion, making it the second-most valuable sports league per match, behind only the NFL.
-This immense revenue has allowed IPL franchises to invest in infrastructure, player development, and global expansion.
-Kolkata Knight Riders’ ownership of teams in the CPL, MLC, and ILT20 isn’t just a business move—it’s a strategic step toward building a global cricketing ecosystem.
+In 2022, its media rights sold for a record $6.2 billion, making it the second-most valuable sports league per match, behind only the NFL (The National Football League of USA).
+This extraordinary amount of revenue can be justified by the number of viewers who watch it - the 2023 IPL final attracted 505 million viewers on television alone.
+This has allowed IPL stakeholders to invest in infrastructure, player development and payments, and global expansion.

 Another debated issue is the BCCI’s restriction on active Indian male cricketers playing in overseas leagues.
-While this policy has helped maintain the IPL’s exclusivity, it has also limited opportunities for Indian players to gain exposure in different cricketing environments.
 Interestingly, Indian women cricketers face no such restriction.
-Since 2016, players like Harmanpreet Kaur, Smriti Mandhana, Jemimah Rodrigues, and Shafali Verma have been actively participating in overseas leagues like the WBBL and The Hundred, gaining valuable experience on global platforms.
+Since 2016, players like Harmanpreet Kaur, Smriti Mandhana, Jemimah Rodrigues, and Shafali Verma have been actively participating in overseas leagues like the WBBL and The Hundred.
+Looking ahead, the BCCI might also relax its stance for men’s cricketers.
+This can help them expand their skill sets and enhance their marketability beyond India.

 As the IPL continues to expand its global footprint, its influence on cricket is only set to grow.
 With talks of adding more teams and tapping into new markets, the league is on track to become even more dominant.
 But with great power comes great responsibility.
 The challenge now is to strike a balance between commercial success and the long-term health of the sport.
 Can the IPL sustain its dominance without diluting the essence of cricket?
 Only time will tell.
 But one thing is certain—the IPL has already changed the game forever.